24 March 2009

 The prevention of jealousy between managers is important to an organization, because jealousy can create adverse powers.
 The managers that were passed over, can start an internal war or use their position to undermine the new leader.
 And every internal resistance has negative effects on the effectiveness of an organization.

 The advantage of the proof of leadership is that you prevent someone failing, because he was not ready for the leadership role.
-However the proof is off course only proof for the fact that the leader could lead the organization he left.
+However the proof is off course only proof of the fact that the leader could lead the organization he left.
 It can never be proof, that he can lead the organization he is going to lead.
-Except off course is both organizations are identical to the last point.
+Except off course if both organizations are identical to the last point, but hoe often does that happen?

 The other approach